Getting 256 color support working for mutt in xfce4-terminal

 color index color214 default ~O

-in the ~/.muttrc.
+in the ~/.muttrc

-BTW, default as the background color makes mutt use the transparent terminal background, if you have one.
+as the background color makes mutt use the transparent terminal background, if you have one.

 Addendum

 If you want to set up mutt to use some of those pretty 256 colors, you probably want to see a palette relating the numbers to the colors.
 At least I did, and I didn’t see a very easy way to do this at first, but I found one here.
 Specifically, download this perl script and execute it in your terminal to show a palette of colors relating each to its number.
-Pick the numbers you like and translate their number N to colorN in your ~/.muttrc where you normally would use one of the named colors.
+Pick the numbers you like and translate their number N to colorN

 Addendum 2